OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

   the file contains.

 Workflows are typically constructed to process a large number of files automatically.
-As a simple example, consider you would like to convert multiple Thermo Raw files into the mzML format.
+As a simple example, consider you would like to filter multiple mzML files to only include MS1 spectra.
 We will now modify the workflow to compute the same information on three different files and then write the output files to a folder.

 - We start from the previous workflow.